 So, he ignored his father’s prudent council, and in 1984 he opened a casino.
 It was almost immediately clear that this business would be more of a financial burden than an asset.
 Then, in 1985, bypassing elementary common sense, Donald opened a second casino.
 This one soon became such a financial disaster that Donald’s father was willing to illegally funnel millions of dollars into the business in a last-ditch effort to keep it afloat.

 A few short years further down the line, both of these bad investments ended in bankruptcy.
 But here’s the thing, in the mid 1980s, Donald saw yet another new casino construction project stall in Atlantic City.
-This one’s going to be huge!
 This one could be, like, the biggest casino ever!

-In 1987, incapable of exercising basic self-control as a fully grown adult, Donald Trump decides he has to have it.
-He’s buys his third Atlantic City casino.
+In 1987, incapable of exercising basic self-control as a fully grown adult, Donald decided he had to have it.
+He bought his third Atlantic City casino.

 In 1990, Donald unveiled his new crown jewel, the tastefully named Trump’s Taj Mahal casino.
-The enormous complex cost $1 billion to construct.(99) In front of the cameras, Donald pitched his shiny new slot machine warehouse as “The Eighth Wonder of the World.”(100)
+The enormous complex cost $1 billion to construct.(101) In front of the cameras, Donald pitched his shiny new slot machine warehouse as “The Eighth Wonder of the World.”(102)

 The Eighth Wonder of the World went bankrupt in 1991.
-Yes, the year after it opened.(99)
+Yes, the year after it opened.(101)

 As it happens, Donald’s third casino quickly drained a huge portion of gamblers who had previously been spending money at his first and second casinos.
 As a result, the very year after Trump’s Taj Mahal went bankrupt, so did Trump Plaza and Trump’s Castle.

-Charles Baker, a cook at Trump’s Taj Mahal, said "They stripped us of our health care, our severance, and deducted our half-hour break from our check.”(102)
+Charles Baker, a cook at Trump’s Taj Mahal, said "They stripped us of our health care, our severance, and deducted our half-hour break from our check.”(104)

-Two years later, the casino reopened under new ownership as a Hard Rock Hotel.(103)
+Two years later, the casino reopened under new ownership as a Hard Rock Hotel.(105)

 Let us now pause to remember something else going on behind the scenes in Donald Trump’s life in the 1980s.
-When he married Ivana Zelníčková in 1977, the Czechoslovakian StB and the Soviet Union’s KGB (Communist intelligence services) identified Donald as a target for espionage.
+When he married Ivana Zelníčková in 1977, the Czechoslovakian StB and the Soviet Union’s KGB (Communist intelligence services) identified Donald as one of their many targets for espionage.

 In the mid 1980s, the KGB decided to pursue a strategy of kompromat on Donald Trump.
 It would take some time, but the results would prove well worth the wait.

 In 1986, they made their move.
-According to Donald himself, one day he “found himself seated next to the Soviet ambassador [to the US] Yuri Dubinin.”
+According to Donald himself, one day he “found [myself] seated next to the Soviet Ambassador [to the US] Yuri Dubinin.”
 This interaction was not serendipitous, but Donald didn’t have the first clue as to what was actually happening.
-Donald continues, “One thing led to another, and now I’m talking about building a large luxury hotel, across the street from the Kremlin [in Moscow], in partnership with the Soviet government.”(105)
+Donald continues, “One thing led to another, and now I’m talking about building a large luxury hotel, across the street from the Kremlin [in Moscow], in partnership with the Soviet government.”(107)

 The Soviet’s plan progressed swiftly from there.

 The date that the Soviets selected for Donald to make his pilgrimage to Moscow was telling in and of itself.
-On July 4th, 1987, Donald Trump accepted an all expenses paid luxury trip to the capital city of America’s greatest enemy.
+On July 4th, 1987, Donald Trump accepted an all expenses paid luxury trip to the capital city of his own country’s greatest enemy.

-Once Donald landed in the global capital of Communism, he was showered with “lavish hospitality” by his KGB handlers.(105) Donald was put up in Lenin’s suite at the National Hotel.
+Once Donald landed in the global capital of Communism, he was showered with “lavish hospitality” by his KGB handlers.(107) Donald was put up in Lenin’s suite at the National Hotel.